MSN-MBA Dual Degree

 Offered By: College of Nursing and Health Care Professions

-Explore the Business of Healthcare as an MSN-MBA Program Graduate
+Explore the Business Side of Healthcare as a Dual MSN-MBA Student

-The Master of Business Administration and Master of Science in Nursing with an Emphasis in Nursing Leadership in Health Care Systems degree program is for experienced nurses who have previously earned a Bachelor of Science in Nursing and are looking to move their career in a new direction.
-This MSN-MBA dual degree program offers students cross-functional business management skills and leadership competencies within the field.
+The Master of Business Administration and Master of Science in Nursing: Nursing Leadership in Health Care Systems is designed for experienced nurses who have previously earned a Bachelor of Science in Nursing (BSN) and are looking to potentially move their career in a new direction.
+This degree offers you the opportunity to build cross-functional business management skills and leadership competencies within the field.

-Students are guided through their development of advanced management skills within the healthcare field.
-Coursework reinforces respect of human dignity and allows students to work toward advancing the common good through healthcare.
-Previous skills in nursing are combined with new skills in business and management to give graduates the foundation for a new career direction in leadership or entrepreneurship.
+The MSN-MBA dual degree guides you through development of advanced management skills for the healthcare field.
+The coursework reinforces the respect of human dignity and allows you to work toward advancing the common good through healthcare.
+Previous skills in nursing are combined with opportunities to acquire new skills in business and management to provide you with the foundation for a potential career in leadership or entrepreneurship.

 Together with the College of Nursing and Health Care Professions, the Colangelo College of Business believes in these three aspects of how business affects the greater good: